 We have shown that a concourse of 44 nations are actually able to work together at a constructive task in amity and unbroken concord.
 Few believed it possible.
 If we can continue in a larger task as we have begun in this limited task, there is hope for the world.

-If you read one review of one book about the conference, I recommend James Grant’s review of Steil in the Wall Street J (behind a paywall I suspect, they’re no fools about money at the WSJ):
+If you read one review of one book about the conference, read James Grant’s review of Steil in the Wall Street J (behind a paywall, they’re no fools about money at the WSJ):

 Gold figures largely in these pages.
 The ancient metal was deeply rooted in the psyche of Keynes’s contemporaries, including that of Lt.
 Col. Sir Thomas Moore, a British Conservative member of Parliament.
 In parliamentary debate, Sir Thomas said that he had “the impression, not being an economist, that currency had to be tied to or based on something; whether it was gold, or marbles, or shrimps, did not seem to matter very much, except that as marbles are easy to make, and shrimps are easy to catch, gold for many reasons possessed a more stable quality.”
 For the soundest doctrine expressed in the fewest words, Sir Thomas was hard to beat.